The Small House at Allington: Plot summary

-The Small House at Allington concerns the Dale family, who live in the "Small House", a dower house intended for the widowed mother (Dowager) of the owner of the estate.
+The Small House at Allington concerns the Dale family, who live in the "Small House", a dower house intended for the widowed mother of the owner of the estate.
 The landowner, in this instance, is the bachelor Squire of Allington, Christopher Dale.
 Dale's mother having died, he has allocated the Small House, rent free, to his widowed sister-in-law and her daughters Isabella ("Bell") and Lilian ("Lily").

-When the novel begins Bernard, the squire's nephew and heir, brings his friend Adolphus Crosbie to Allington and introduces him to the family.
+Bernard, the squire's nephew and heir, brings his friend Adolphus Crosbie to Allington and introduces him to the family.
 Crosbie is handsome and well-regarded in London society.
-Bell and Lily are impressed by Crosbie's charm and worldliness and Lily, the younger and wittier sister, labels him an Apollo.
-She and Crosbie grow increasingly intimate during his stay at Allington and before leaving he proposes to her.
+Bell and Lily are impressed by Crosbie's charm and worldliness; Lily, the younger and wittier sister, labels him an Apollo.
+She and Crosbie grow increasingly intimate during his stay, and before leaving he proposes to her.
 Mrs. Dale has no money for a dowry, but Crosbie thinks the squire might provide Lily with some fortune given that, in many ways, he treats her and Bell as if they were his daughters.
-When asked, the squire informs him this is not the case, leading Crosbie to reflect on how his salary as a clerk at the General Committee Office allows him to live comfortably as a bachelor but if he were to marry and support a family on his current income they would need to live very humbly.
-The engagement is made public and celebrated in Allington, but when Lily learns about his misunderstanding regarding her possible fortune she offers to break off the engagement with no hard feelings.
+When asked, the squire informs him this is not the case, leading Crosbie to reflect on how his salary as a clerk at the General Committee Office allows him to live comfortably as a bachelor, but if he were to marry and have to support a family on his current income, they would need to live very humbly.
+The engagement is made public and celebrated in Allington, but when Lily learns about his misunderstanding regarding her possible fortune, she offers to break off the engagement with no hard feelings.
 Crosbie refuses, however, because he is impressed by this noble gesture and genuinely fond of Lily.

 After leaving Allington, Crosbie heads straight to Courcy Castle.
 Back among people of high society, Crosbie's image of married life with Lily on his small salary grows bleaker.
 Rumors have reached the castle, but Crosbie attempts to dodge any questions about his engagement.
 Thus, the Countess de Courcy views him as fair game and a viable match for her only single daughter still of marriageable age, Alexandrina, who had previously struck up a friendship with Crosbie in London.
-Pressed by Alexandrina, in a moment of weakness, he asks her to marry him and the countess sees that their engagement is firmly settled between Crosbie and the earl before he leaves.
-Crosbie immediately begins having second thoughts; he is now engaged to two women and although he prefers Lily (who is younger, prettier and more intelligent) she is a country girl he can jilt with few repercussions whereas Alexandrina is the daughter of a prominent family.
+Pressed by Alexandrina, in a moment of weakness, he asks her to marry him.
+The countess sees that their engagement is firmly settled between Crosbie and the earl before he leaves.
+Crosbie immediately begins having second thoughts; he is now engaged to two women and although he prefers Lily (who is younger, prettier and more intelligent), she is a country girl he can jilt with few repercussions, whereas Alexandrina is the daughter of a prominent family.
 Thus he writes a letter to Lily and Mrs. Dale breaking off the engagement.
 Ironically, he is given a raise in salary almost as soon as he returns to London, and he muses how he could have had a comfortable, happy life married to Lily.